Vail Daily

 The Vail Daily is a newspaper in Eagle County, Colorado first published in 1981.
 Its primary digital platform is VailDaily.com, and it also publishes a 15,000-circulation, free-distribution newspaper seven days a week.
 The newspaper covers the Colorado communities of Vail, Avon, Edwards, Beaver Creek, and Minturn, the area ski resorts, and greater Eagle County.

 Publishers

-The Vail Daily was founded in 1981 by Jim Pavelich and Jon Van Housen.
-It is published by Colorado Mountain News Media, a division of Swift Communications in Reno, Nevada.
-Swift Communications owns and operates daily news organizations in other Western U.S. mountain resort communities, including Aspen, Breckenridge, Winter Park, Steamboat Springs, Park City, Vail, and Lake Tahoe.
+On June 15, 1981, the first edition of The Vail Daily was published.
+It was founded by Jim Pavelich and Jon Van Housen with $3,000 in tip money as a successor to the recently defunct Vail Daily Mail.
+At that time, The Daily was a competitor of the Vail Trail.
+After a few years, Pavelich bought out Van Housen.

+In 1992, Pavelich refused to run an ad from a gay man in The Daily.
+The ad advocated for a boycott of Colorado in response to the passing of the 1992 Colorado Amendment 2.
+In 1993, Pavelich sold The Daily and the Summit Daily News to Swift Communications.
+In 2021, the company was acquired by Ogden Newspapers.

+In 2025, The Daily became the newspaper of record for Eagle County following the closure of the Eagle Valley Enterprise.